MedPearl News Team

 For example, Ochsner created an Al model that predicts who's going to deteriorate in the hospital and may need more intensive care services, Basow said.

 Finding talent to develop and customize these models is challenging.
 The nonprofit health system is thinking differently about pay structures and growth opportunities for employees who work on Al models compared to other roles at the organizations.
+As Ochsner searched for the right talent, it brought in data scientists outside of healthcare and taught them about the industry, she said.

 written by